-When an authorised member of staff conducts a search without a witness they should immediately report this to another member of staff, and ensure a written record of the search is kept.
+If an authorised member of staff conducts a search without a witness, they must immediately report this to another member of staff, and ensure a written record of the search is kept.

-If the authorised member of staff considers a search to be necessary, but is not required urgently, they will seek the advice of the headteacher, designated safeguarding lead (or
+If the authorised member of staff considers a search to be necessary, but is not required urgently, they will seek the advice of the headteacher, designated safeguarding lead (or deputy) or pastoral member of staff who may have more information about the pupil.
+During this time the pupil will be supervised and kept away from other pupils.